metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_v1beta1_manifest.md

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
 - `claim_templates` (Attributes List) ClaimTemplates allows adding additional VolumeClaimTemplates for StatefulSet (see [below for nested schema](#nestedatt--spec--claim_templates))
 - `cluster_advertise_address` (String) ClusterAdvertiseAddress is the explicit address to advertise in cluster.
 Needs to be provided for non RFC1918 [1] (public) addresses.
 [1] RFC1918: https://tools.ietf.org/html/rfc1918
+- `cluster_domain_name` (String) ClusterDomainName defines domain name suffix for in-cluster dns addresses aka .cluster.local used to build pod peer addresses for in-cluster communication
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAlertmanager object, which shall be mounted into the VMAlertmanager Pods.
-The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/configs/CONFIGMAP_NAME folder
 - `config_namespace_selector` (Attributes) ConfigNamespaceSelector defines namespace selector for VMAlertmanagerConfig.
 Works in combination with Selector.
 NamespaceSelector nil - only objects at VMAlertmanager namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--config_namespace_selector))
 - `config_raw_yaml` (String) ConfigRawYaml - raw configuration for alertmanager, it helps it to start without secret. priority -> hardcoded ConfigRaw -> ConfigRaw, provided by user -> ConfigSecret.
 - `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
+- `config_reloader_image_tag` (String) ConfigReloaderImageTag defines image:tag for config-reloader container
+- `config_reloader_resources` (Attributes) ConfigReloaderResources config-reloader container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--config_reloader_resources))
 - `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as the VMAlertmanager object, which contains configuration for this VMAlertmanager, configuration must be inside secret key: alertmanager.yaml.
 It must be created by user. instance.
 Defaults to 'vmalertmanager-<alertmanager-name>' The secret is mounted into /etc/alertmanager/config.
 - `config_selector` (Attributes) ConfigSelector defines selector for VMAlertmanagerConfig, result config will be merged with with Raw or Secret config.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAlertmanager namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--config_selector))
-- `containers` (List of Map of String) Containers allows injecting additional containers or patching existing containers.
-This is meant to allow adding an authentication proxy to an VMAlertmanager pod.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `disable_namespace_matcher` (Boolean) DisableNamespaceMatcher disables namespace label matcher for VMAlertmanagerConfig It may be useful if alert doesn't have namespace label for some reason
+- `disable_namespace_matcher` (Boolean) DisableNamespaceMatcher disables top route namespace label matcher for VMAlertmanagerConfig It may be useful if alert doesn't have namespace label for some reason
 - `disable_route_continue_enforce` (Boolean) DisableRouteContinueEnforce cancel the behavior for VMAlertmanagerConfig that always enforce first-level route continue to true
+- `disable_self_service_scrape` (Boolean) DisableSelfServiceScrape controls creation of VMServiceScrape by operator for the application.
+Has priority over 'VM_DISABLESELFSERVICESCRAPECREATION' operator env variable
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
+- `enforced_top_route_matchers` (List of String) EnforcedTopRouteMatchers defines label matchers to be added for the top route of VMAlertmanagerConfig It allows to make some set of labels required for alerts. https://prometheus.io/docs/alerting/latest/configuration/#matcher
 - `external_url` (String) ExternalURL the VMAlertmanager instances will be available under.
 This is necessary to generate correct URLs.
 This is necessary if VMAlertmanager is not served from root of a DNS name.
-- `extra_args` (Map of String) ExtraArgs that will be passed to VMAlertmanager pod for example log.level: debug
+- `extra_args` (Map of String) ExtraArgs that will be passed to the application container for example remoteWrite.tmpDataPath: /tmp
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAlertmanager pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be passed to the application container
+- `gossip_config` (Attributes) GossipConfig defines gossip TLS configuration for Alertmanager cluster (see [below for nested schema](#nestedatt--spec--gossip_config))
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMAlertmanager if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings if no specified operator uses default version from operator config (see [below for nested schema](#nestedatt--spec--image))
 - `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g. fetch secrets for injection into the VMAlertmanager configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
 - `listen_local` (Boolean) ListenLocal makes the VMAlertmanager server listen on loopback, so that it does not bind against the Pod IP.
 Note this is only for the VMAlertmanager UI, not the gossip communication.
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `log_format` (String) LogFormat for VMAlertmanager to be configured with.
 - `log_level` (String) Log level for VMAlertmanager to be configured with.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state Has no effect for VLogs and VMSingle
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the alertmanager pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
+- `port` (String) Port listen address
 - `port_name` (String) PortName used for the pods and governing service.
 This defaults to web
 - `priority_class_name` (String) PriorityClassName class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
-- `replica_count` (Number) ReplicaCount Size is the expected size of the alertmanager cluster.
-The controller will eventually make the size of the running cluster equal to the expected
+- `replica_count` (Number) ReplicaCount is the expected size of the Application.
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
 - `retention` (String) Retention Time duration VMAlertmanager shall retain data for.
 Default is '120h', and must match the regular expression '[0-9]+(ms|s|m|h)' (milliseconds seconds minutes hours).
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
-Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the Deployment revision history.
+Has no effect at StatefulSets Defaults to 10.
 - `rolling_update_strategy` (String) RollingUpdateStrategy defines strategy for application updates Default is OnDelete, in this case operator handles update process Can be changed for RollingUpdate
 - `route_prefix` (String) RoutePrefix VMAlertmanager registers HTTP handlers for.
 This is useful, if using ExternalURL and a proxy is rewriting HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
 For example for use with 'kubectl proxy'.
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMAlertmanager object, which shall be mounted into the VMAlertmanager Pods.
-The Secrets are mounted into /etc/vm/secrets/<secret-name>
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/secrets/SECRET_NAME folder
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.
 - `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such ConfigSelector. with selectAllByDefault: true and undefined ConfigSelector and ConfigNamespaceSelector Operator selects all exist alertManagerConfigs with selectAllByDefault: false - selects nothing
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the pods
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmalertmanager VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmalertmanager service spec (see [below for nested schema](#nestedatt--spec--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod